Updates to Bradford High School auditorium still underway

-Renovations to the Bradford High School auditorium are still underway throughout the summer in preparation for the upcoming school year.
+Renovations to the Bradford High School auditorium are still underway throughout the summer in preparation for the coming school year.

 Pat Finnemore, director of facilities at the Kenosha Unified School District, said the renovations include a remodel of the auditorium lobby, an ADA chair lift, LED theatrical lighting and rigging for lighting, new curtains and rigging for curtains, new carpeting, house lights, lighting control panel for house and theater lights, new electrical outlets to support equipment for different theater productions and an update to the parking lot in the front of the auditorium.